-Includes but is not limited to razor blades, straightedge razors, brass knuckles, blackjacks, bats, clubs, nun chucks, throwing stars, stun guns, tasers, etc.
+Includes but is not limited to razor blades, straightedge razors, brass knuckles, blackjacks, bats, clubs, nun chucks, throwing stars, stun guns, tasers, BB/Orbeez Guns, etc.

-- 1. Weapons/Other Level 2 Unintentional possession of a weapon, other than a knife or firearm, or simile of a weapon that could produce bodily harm or fear of harm - $\underline{\text{Weapons/Other Level 3}}\text{ Intentional possession and use of any weapon, other than a knife or firearm, in a manner that could produce bodily harm or fear of harm}$
+- 1. Weapons/Other Level 2 Unintentional possession of a weapon, other than a knife or firearm, or simile of a weapon that could produce bodily harm or fear of harm - 2.
+Weapons/Other Level 3 Intentional possession and use of any weapon, other than a knife or firearm, in a manner that could produce bodily harm or fear of harm.

-Up to ten (10) days suspension with possible referral to law enforcement possible referral for alternative placement; possible referral to Board of Education with recommendation for expulsion from Ben Hill County Schools pursuant to the policies of the Ben Hill County Board of Education.
+Up to ten (10) days suspension with possible referral to law enforcement.
+Possible referral for alternative placement; possible referral to Board of Education with recommendation for expulsion from Ben Hill County Schools according to the Ben Hill County Board of Education policies.